Memomer/Constraint-Test/README.md

 # SophAI-Emergence-Phase
-Testing emergence in by constraining LLM's intelligence
+Testing emergence in LLM's by constraining its intelligence